SovereignCloudStack/website/_i18n/en/_posts/blog/2023-12-22-scs-r6-enables.md

 *SCS enables* - on a variety of levels and not just operators, but also integrators, developers, and most importantly consumers of cloud infrastructure built upon SCS who want to run on top of fully digital sovereign infrastructure.

 With [Cluster Stacks](https://github.com/sovereignCloudStack/cluster-stacks), the V2 KaaS reference implementation, we provide an opinionated optimized configuration of Kubernetes clusters.
 Through better packaging, integrated testing, and bundled configuration SCS-based Kubernetes clusters can be individualized much easier.
 Throughout the R6 development cycle Cluster Stacks are taken from a technical preview to be [functional and available on top of the IaaS reference implementation](https://github.com/SovereignCloudStack/issues/milestone/8) as well.
+An overview to Cluster Stacks can be found [in this blog post](https://scs.community/2023/12/23/clusterstacks/).
 The Cluster Stacks can already be tried out in a [demo](https://github.com/SovereignCloudStack/cluster-stacks-demo).
 Although this is based on the non production ready provider Docker, the usage is the same for every provider.

 Early in the R6 development cycle, the [software defined networking tender VP04](https://scs.community/tenders/lot4) was kicked of.
 As part of this work, we want to make sure that networking not only scales superior in the IaaS reference implementation but also enables inter-cloud connectivity between